 DILLER: Endless.
 Because, as I say, the process is learning and course-correcting—other than academically—when it’s process towards commerce or whatever.
 And so it wouldn’t matter, because yes—I would tell myself 27 million different things, it wouldn’t do me or it any good, because for me, I had to unlearn to learn.

 Learn to unlearn, and the whole circle of that.

-REID: I haven’t heard that, that’s great.
+HOFFMAN: I haven’t heard that, that’s great.

 DILLER: I’ve never thought it before.

-REID: I HAD thought it before.
+HOFFMAN: I HAD thought it before.
 But I never quite found the words for it, until I interviewed Barry.
 You learn something new every day.
 And then, of course, you unlearn it.